Link copied to clipboard!

 With the BBC keeping track of various world events that impact people all over the world, it has also kept track of various issues that are in the eye of the media within the United States.
 One of these examples is the current debate surrounding abortion rights, the complex relationship between church and state, and Joe Biden’s presidency as it relates to these topics.

 Following the news, the BBC published an article written by Anthony Zurcher, which will serve as an example of the assessment of bias that the BBC may hold.
-This article, titled “Abortion rights: US Catholic bishops face a clash with Biden,” received a -15% Liberal-leaning rating and a 90% reliable accuracy score.
+This article, titled “Abortion rights: US Catholic bishops face a clash with Biden,” received a Liberal-leaning rating and an excellent reliable accuracy score.
 This A.I.
 Bias Score has been given to the article based on a mixture of tone within the article, the author’s leanings, and diction towards policies, politicians, and other political terms.
 As an example, the following can be used to inspect the author’s leanings in the article:

 “… the decision to consider punishing perhaps the best-known American Catholic – a man who attends Mass weekly and regularly speaks of his faith – comes with considerable risk.”

 The author, Anthony Zurcher, offers his insight toward the end of the article and uses the phrases “best-known Catholic” and phrases that put President Biden as a man of deep faith, who has somehow proven he is a devout Catholic.
-According to Biasly’s Author Bias, Zurcher scores a -29% Liberal-Leaning score.
-This means he tends to favor the Left in his political opinions, however, the 90% Reliability Score also means that this does not discredit his views.
+According to Biasly’s Author Bias, Zurcher scores a Liberal-Leaning score.
+This means he tends to favor the Left in his political opinions, however, the Excellent Reliability Score also means that this does not discredit his views.

 Despite his point of view towards the end of the article, the rest of the article remains fairly impartial in its demonstration of the events that have occurred between the Vatican and President Biden.
 It is careful to mention the long, and complex, relationship between the two without inserting their own opinions.
 They allow each other’s statements against the other side to speak for themselves and simply act as a deliverer of the news, making sure to show that those words are from specific people they discussed and not BBC.
 Additionally, this shows that news-reporting companies are able to relay the facts and simultaneously allow the viewers to see their own opinions, without taking away from the impartial news.